OfficeDev/VBA-content/VBA/Project-VBA/articles/application-customoutlinecodeeditex-method-project.md

 ## Example

-The following example edits an existing  **Outline Code 1** for tasks, in which the only code mask is "*" for the first level.
-With default values in the **CustomOutlineCodeEditEx** method, the first command in the example specifies that the second level uses two-digit codes, sorted by number, and is separated from the third level by the "-" character.
+The following example edits an existing  <strong>Outline Code 1</strong> for tasks, in which the only code mask is "<em>" for the first level.
+With default values in the **CustomOutlineCodeEditEx</em>* method, the first command in the example specifies that the second level uses two-digit codes, sorted by number, and is separated from the third level by the "-" character.
 The second command specifies that the third level uses a single uppercase letter.
 It also specifies that only codes that contain all three levels can be used.

-To use the example, the original  **Outline Code 1** contains the characters "oc1" in the first level.
-After running the code, the code mask is "*.11-A".
+To use the example, the original  <strong>Outline Code 1</strong> contains the characters "oc1" in the first level.
+After running the code, the code mask is "<em>.11-A".
 A user can edit the lookup table and add, for example, "23" in the level under "oc1" and "X" in the third level.
-When setting the value of **Outline Code 1**, the user can choose  **oc1.23-X**, but can not choose  **oc1.23**.
+When setting the value of **Outline Code 1</em><em>, the user can choose  **oc1.23-X</em><em>, but can not choose  **oc1.23</em>*.